ethersphere/ethswarm-blog-hugo/content/foundation/posts/bee-v2.7.0-pre-release-notice.md

 Bee 2.7 introduces **AutoTLS** and support for secure WebSocket connections (`wss://`).

 With AutoTLS, Bee nodes can automatically obtain and manage TLS certificates and expose secure WSS endpoints without manual configuration.
-This makes it possible for standard browser environments to connect to Bee directly in a supported and secure way.
+This allows standard browser environments to connect to Bee directly in a secure way without custom proxies or manually managed certificates.

-CHECK FOR ACCURACY PLEASE:
+Previously, browser-based access required complex and fragile setups.
+Bee 2.7 makes secure browser connectivity a built-in feature and removes this operational overhead.
+While Bee 2.7 does not yet run fully in the browser, it provides a critical part of the technical foundation for browser-based Bee clients and WASM-based tooling.

-> (Previously, connecting a browser-based application to Bee required custom setups using proxies and manually managed certificates.
-Bee 2.7 removes this complexity and makes secure browser connections a built-in feature.
-This is an important step toward browser-based Bee clients and WASM-based tooling.
-While Bee 2.7 does not yet run fully in the browser, it provides a key part of the technical foundation for that direction.)
+Enabling Bee in the browser is an important milestone for Swarm.
+It allows applications to interact with the network directly from standard web environments, enables zero-install clients and in-browser tools, and significantly lowers the barrier to entry for both users and developers.

 ## Multiple Underlay Addresses